reactjs/react-rails/README.md

 `react-rails` provides two transformers, `React::JSX::JSXTransformer` and `React::JSX::BabelTransformer`.

+### Sprockets 4

+Support for Sprockets 4.x is currently a work in progress, and not fully featured.
+Use at your own risk!

 ### Related Projects

 - [react\_on\_rails Gem](https://github.com/shakacode/react_on_rails): Webpack Integration of React with Rails utilizing the modern JavaScript tooling and libraries, including Webpack, Babel, React, Redux, React-Router.
 You can an example of this live at [www.reactrails.com](http://www.reactrails.com).